Functional Programming Patterns

 Learning Objectives

-• Understand the concept of higher-order functions and implement them in C++
+- Understand the concept of higher-order functions and implement them in C++

-• Master function composition (compose/pipe) techniques
+- Master function composition (compose/pipe) techniques

-• Learn to implement map/filter/reduce patterns using STL algorithms
+- Learn to implement map/filter/reduce patterns using STL algorithms

-• Build a basic understanding of C++20 Ranges
+- Establish a basic understanding of C++20 Ranges

-Higher-Order Functions—Functions That Accept or Return Functions
+Higher-Order Functions—Functions that Accept or Return Functions

-auto with_retry(Operation&& op, ShouldRetry&& should_retry, int max_attempts)
+auto retry(Op operation, Pred should_retry, int max_attempts) {

-for (int attempt = 1; attempt <= max_attempts; ++attempt) {
+for (int i = 0; i < max_attempts; ++i) {

-auto result = op();
+auto result = operation();

 return result;